what to do after brainstorming

 emoji reactions

 Now, create a matrix or grid to place your ideas under the love, like, or lukewarm category.
+You can also use Collaborative AI in Lucidspark to sort your ideas quickly and easily into these categories.

 As you organize, also remember to evaluate things based on criteria of the initial brainstorming session.
 What was the problem or concern you were attempting to solve.
 Look again and try to determine how closely each solution fits and will actually turn a brainstorm into a workable idea.